acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "We can show you the way to **Gracklstugh** by safe paths."
 >
-> "What is the plan?"
+> "What is your plan?"
 >
 > "We will pretend to offer you to the followers of the *Deep Father* as a sacrifice, to mend our breach.
-Then, when you are at their altar, we will attack."
+Then, when you are at their Altar, we will attack."
 >
 > "We will not give up our weapons."
 >